archlinux/aur/README.md

 The Device URI to print to The Gimp is, for example:

-    cups-programme:/usr/bin/gimp?u=<user>&D=%C0.0&%s
+    cups-programme:/usr/bin/gimp?u=.CUPSUSER&DISPLAY=%C0.0&%s

-where `<user>` is the name of the user `gimp` should be run as.
-If not specified, it will be run as the user CUPS is running as, which might not be desired.
-The `D=%C0.0` specifies the X11 display to use.
+where `.CUPSUSER` will be replaced by the user who invoked the CUPS print job (if CUPS can infer; otherwise most probably it will be the user CUPS runs it's backends as, e.g. `lp`) ind will be the user `gimp` should be run as.
+If `u=[...]` is not specified, it will be run as the user CUPS is running it's backends as, which might not be desired.
+The `DISPLAY=%C0.0` specifies the X11 display to use.
 In most cases, `:0.0` is correct (`%C` will be replaced by `:`).

-(See section "Device URI syntax" for a full description of the Device URI.)
+See section "Device URI syntax" for a full description of the Device URI.

 After the Device URI has been entered, select a name and optionally a description and a location note for the printer.
 Then you are presented